Cross-coupled LC oscillator: Class D CMOS oscillator

 In a class D oscillator, the transistors operate as switches, leveraging the advantages of CMOS technology scaling.
 This mode of operation enables a single-ended oscillation amplitude that can exceed the supply voltage by a factor of approximately three, resulting in a voltage efficiency η_{V} of about 3.
 Consequently, the overall efficiency can reach approximately 0.82.

 Transformer-based CMOS oscillator

-Firstly introduced in the class C oscillator, the use of transformers in cross-coupled oscillators implemented in CMOS technology enables the introduction of gain between the drain and gate nodes of the transistors.
+First introduced in the class C oscillator, the use of transformers in cross-coupled oscillators implemented in CMOS technology enables the introduction of gain between the drain and gate nodes of the transistors.
 A properly designed transformer can provide a voltage gain greater than one between its primary side (connected to the drains of the transistors) and its secondary side (connected to the gates).
-As a result, the gate waveforms are amplified, leading to a reduction in the noise injection from the transistors.
+As a result, the gate waveforms are amplified, reducing noise injection from the transistors.
 This technique has been shown to reduce the excess noise factor due to the transconductor by a factor approximately equal to the gain introduced between these nodes.